×

 When we asked people living in Puerto Vallarta about club and activities where newcomers can meet others, they responded:

 "Expats in Puerto Vallarta often join clubs and activities geared toward their specific interests.
 These include book clubs, cycling groups, wine tasting groups, church groups, expat social clubs, yoga classes, cooking classes, and salsa dancing classes.
-Other ways that expats in Puerto Vallarta, Mexico can meet people and socialize include going to the beach, attending art galleries and theater performances, visiting local farmers markets, and frequenting local English-speaking bars and cafes," said one expat in Puerto Vallarta.
+Other ways that expats in Puerto Vallarta, Mexico can meet people and socialize include going to the beach, attending art galleries and theater performances, visiting local farmers markets, and frequenting local English-speaking bars and cafes," explained one expat living in Puerto Vallarta, Mexico.

 What should I bring when moving to Puerto Vallarta?